Afternoon Tea in London | These Places Have Got It In The Bag…

 35) The Ritz | Piccadilly

 The Ritz’s claim that the ornate ceiling, antique mirrors, chandeliers and golden statues “add a light and stylish flourish to the room” is like saying Liberace was fond of the occasional ruffle.
-As such, The Ritz’s Palm Court is one of the grandest spots in London to take a traditional afternoon tea, with harpists, pianists and the London Dance Orchestra to serenade you as you tuck into seasonal pastries, scones and smoked salmon sandwiches.
+As such, The Ritz’s Palm Court is one of the grandest spots in London to take a traditional afternoon tea, with harpists and pianists to serenade you as you tuck into seasonal pastries, scones and sandwiches, all served with a choice of 20 different teas.

 Like eating between meals?
 Then you’ll probably like this thing called brunch.
 Check out our ultimate London brunch guide